 Step 4.
 Estimate each task duration

 There are several approaches to estimating the duration of project tasks.
 The first one involves establishing each task’s start and finish dates.
 On the other hand, setting strict deadlines creates a more predictable and structured workflow – every team member knows when their tasks are due.
 But on the other hand, such an approach is counterproductive: when team members have strict task completion dates, they start working on them as close to the deadline as possible.
-Such a phenomenon is called student syndrome.
+Such a phenomenon is called student syndrome

 The other approach involves estimating the time required to complete a task, which is expressed in hours (work hours, man-hours), prioritizing assignments, and completing them as soon as possible.
 One more essential condition is adding a time buffer to the end date of a project to protect its due date in case of contingencies.
 Creating a project timetable with such an approach requires a software solution with advanced capabilities.
 But the main benefit is that it will allow team members to work more efficiently and deliver projects faster.